ZhgChg.Li

 app_identifier: app_identifier,

-readonly: readonly, # Whether to update/upload cert/profile if needed
+readonly: readonly, # Whether to update/upload cert/profile when needed

-force: force # Whether to recreate provisioning profile unconditionally
+force: force # Whether to forcibly recreate the provisioning profile

 )